Dragon8029/100-days-of-code/Attempt4.md

 *July 29, 2018*

 Managed to get a high score function added into the "Snake" game.
 Continued working on "Product Landing Page" for @freeCodeCamp Responsive Web Design Projects.

+---

+##A4D9:
+*Aug 11, 2018*

+After another break due to my paying job keeping me from coding.
+I continued working on "Product Landing Page" for @freeCodeCamp Responsive Web Design Projects.
+Finished up the basic HTML, and started adding some of the CSS.